K\"ahler groups and subdirect products of surface groups: A new construction method

-where injectivity of the vertical maps in the middle column follows from \eqref{eqnSES1}.
-The last two rows in this diagram are short exact sequences: The last row is obviously exact and the penultimate row is exact by \eqref{eqnSES1} for $l=k$.
+where injectivity of the vertical map in the middle follows from \eqref{eqnSES1}.
+Note that the bottom row of \eqref{eqndiaggps} is exact by induction hypothesis.
+We will now deduce that the top row is also exact.